bhalshaker/2fa-middleware/README.md

 ![Project Logo](doc/images/2fa-logo.png)

-2FA-Middleware is a secure authentication middleware for FastAPI applications, integrating Keycloak for user authentication and 2-factor authentication (2FA) via email, Time-based One-Time Password (TOTP), and SMS.
-It provides a robust and flexible authentication solution for frontend applications.
-In this project a simple React frontend application will be used to demonistrate this concept.
+**2FA-Middleware** is a secure authentication middleware for FastAPI applications, integrating **Keycloak** for user authentication and **two-factor authentication (2FA)** via email, Time-based One-Time Password (TOTP), and SMS.
+It offers a robust and flexible authentication solution for frontend applications.

-## Key features:
+## 🔑 Key features:

-- Keycloak Integration: Seamlessly integration Keycloak for user management and authentication, leveraging its robust identity and integrate external identity providers.
+- **Keycloak Integration**: Seamlessly integrates Keycloak for user management and authentication, leveraging its robust identity capabilities and support for external identity providers.
-- 2-Factor Authentication: Implement 2FA using various methods, including email, TOTP (e.g., Google Authenticator), and SMS, ensuring an additional layer of security for your application.
+- **Two-Factor Authentication**: Implements 2FA using multiple methods—email, TOTP (e.g., Google Authenticator), and SMS—to provide an additional layer of security.
-- OTP SMS and Email confirmations.
+- **OTP Delivery**: Supports OTP delivery via SMS and email for verification and confirmation.

-## Architecture
+## 🧱 Architecture

-- Keycloak handles authentication and issues JWT tokens.
+- **Keycloak** handles authentication and issues JWT tokens.

-- FastAPI acts as the central orchestrator, validating tokens and routing requests.
+- **FastAPI** acts as the central orchestrator, validating tokens and routing requests.

-- PostgreSQL stores persistent data like user profiles, transactions, etc.
+- **PostgreSQL** stores persistent data such as user profiles and transactions.

-- Redis manages session data for quick access and scalability.
+- **Redis** manages session data for fast access and scalability.

-- SMTP is used by FastAPI to send emails.
+- **SMTP** is used by FastAPI to send email-based OTPs.

-- SMS API is triggered by FastAPI to send messages.
+- **SMS API** is triggered by FastAPI to send OTPs via SMS.

 ![2FA Middleware Architecture](doc/images/2FA-MIDDLEWARE_ARCH.svg)

-## RDBMS Schema
+## 🗃️ RDBMS Schema

-RDBMS schema consists of a single table, user_profile.
+The relational database schema consists of a single table: `user_profile`.

 ![ER Diagram](doc/images/ER-DIAGRAM.svg)